-As an example, if you're in a crowd of people at church and clapping your hands to the steady beat, a person that "has rhythm" or has a natural feel for subdivisions and rhythmic phrases (including notes and rests) will be able to sway and clap on beat 2 and 4 in a four-measure bar, which is a natural, sonically pleasing place to clap in a church setting.
+A person that "has rhythm" or has a natural feel for subdivisions and rhythmic phrases (including notes and rests) will be able to sway and clap on beats 2 and 4 in a four-measure bar, which is a natural, sonically pleasing place to clap in a church setting.

 On the other hand, someone who doesn't have as much rhythm would have a hard time swaying on the steady beat and would be inclined to clap on the wrong beats, often beats 1 and 3.